 Terms and Conditions of Community Correction Orders

-Offenders sentenced to a community correction order must abide by standard (core) terms, such as:
+Offenders sentenced to a community correction order must abide by standard (core) terms, including:

 - not reoffending